 The Supreme Court further rejected the Director’s contention that principles of administrative law require a deferential standard of review in a § 145 proceeding.
 Id. at *15.
 Nonetheless, in an effort to address the PTO’s concern, the Court confirmed that the district court “may, in its discretion, consider the proceedings before and findings of the Patent Office in deciding what weight to afford an applicant’s newly-admitted evidence.”
 Id. at *25.
 In this way the district court can accommodate its own need to consider the new evidence presented with its duty to “accord respect to decisions of the PTO.”
 Id.
 In coming to this accommodation, Hyatt IV expressly rejected the possibility that an applicant could be motivated to “withhold evidence from the PTO intentionally with the goal of presenting that evidence for the first time to a nonexpert judge.”
 Id.
 This scenario would be unlikely, according to the Court, because “[a]n applicant who pursues such a strategy would be intentionally undermining his claims before the PTO on the speculative chance that he will gain some advantage in the §145 proceeding by presenting new evidence to a district court judge.“ Id.

 We will continue to monitor and report on patent evidentiary cases, and encourage you to review the publications and events page of our firm website (www.arelaw.com) for more information.
 Please feel free to contact one of our firm’s attorneys to learn more.

-*Charles Macedo is a partner and Addie A. Bendory is an associate at Amster, Rothstein & Ebenstein LLP.
+*Charles Macedo is a partner and Addie A. Bendory is a former associate at Amster, Rothstein & Ebenstein LLP.
 Their practice specializes in intellectual property issues.
-They may be reached at firstname.lastname@example.org and email@example.com.
+Charles may be reached at [email protected].